klstein7/nextjs-wordle-dev-day/README.md

 7. Open [http://localhost:3000](http://localhost:3000) in your browser to see the result.

+## Tutorials and Documentation

+In the `docs` folder of this project, you'll find detailed tutorials and additional resources to guide you through the development process.
+These documents provide step-by-step instructions, explanations of key concepts, and tips for each stage of building the Wordle clone.

+Be sure to refer to these tutorials as you progress through the project.
+They're designed to complement the code in each checkpoint and provide a deeper understanding of the technologies and techniques used.

 ## Tutorial Checkpoints

 The tutorial is divided into the following key stages, each represented by a checkpoint branch: